artkpv/Sample-ASP-Core-API-with-OAuth/readme.md

 ## Roadmap / features

 - [ ] Demo
-    - [ ] Demo client for API and its authorization
-    - [ ] Script to run
+    - [ ] Python client, script with interactive work.
+See https://github.com/swagger-api/swagger-codegen#to-generate-a-sample-client-library

 - [ ] All API calls must be authenticated under OAuth 2.
     - [ ] HTTPS.
 TSL / Certificates.
 - [ ] A time entry when entered has a date, distance, time, and location.